 A core strength of Asphalt Materials, Inc. (AMI) is the research & development, formulation, and manufacturing of asphalt binders and emulsions.
 Our Asphalt companies supply high-quality products and services across the upper Midwest.
 We excel in pavement preservation techniques and construction services.

 Since 1980, our R&D laboratory, the Heritage Research Group, has helped our industry, customers, and partners address and tackle our industry’s biggest challenges.
 Today, our labs provide innovative products, processes, and training to create longer-lasting, safer roads.
 We continually look for new and innovative solutions by working closely with our customers and partners.

-J-Band® is a product of Asphalt Materials, Inc. and was created in the labs of Heritage Research Group.
+J-Band® is a product of Asphalt Materials, Inc. that was created in the labs of the Heritage Research Group.
 To learn more about J-Band, or to connect with our team, you can email us at: Marketing@Asphalt-Materials.com.

 J-Band®, CCAP® and T-Bond® are registered trademarks of Asphalt Materials, Inc. AMIBIND™, AMIBOND™, AMICYCLE™, AMIGUARD™, AMISEAL™ are trademarks of Asphalt Materials, Inc.